Update - In March 2021, the BSI released the following statement:

-You need to carry out a fire risk assessment if you own rental properties or own a business with more than five employees.
+You need to carry out and record the results of a fire risk assessment if you own rental properties or own a business with more than five employees.

 A fire risk assessment allows you to identify hazards in a building and ensures that building occupants can exit the building safely and quickly in the case of a fire.

 There are several key changes to the new code of practice.
 These include.

 - PAS 79 has been split into two separate documents, one for housing and one for other buildings.
 This is because the housing sector wanted more housing-specific information, especially in light of tragic incidents like the Grenfell fire.
 As a result of this, PAS 79-2 focuses on buildings including blocks of flats, HMOs, sheltered housing and supported housing.

 - PAS 79 is now a code of practice rather than a guidance document.
 This means it is a recognised interpretation of how organisations need to comply with the law.
 Conversely, guidance has no legal standing

 - There is additional guidance on external wall construction and cladding, as well as fire safety in purpose-built blocks of flats